Azure/azure-service-operator/docs/multitenancy/proposal.md

 ### Alternatives

-An earlier plan for implementing multitenancy in ASO was to keep the operator deployment as it is now (one per cluster) but add flexibility in how the credentials would be looked up.
+An earlier plan for implementing multitenancy in ASO was to keep the operator deployment as it is now (one per cluster) but add flexibility in how the credentials would be looked up - this is option 2 above.
 A proof of concept to find credentials based on a resource's namespace can be seen in [PR #1206](https://github.com/Azure/azure-service-operator/pull/1206).
-This would be simpler in terms of deployments, but a global operator with access to different tenants' credentials carries the risk of applying the wrong credentials when reconciling an Azure resource.
+This would be simpler in terms of deployments, but a global operator with access to different tenants' credentials carries the risk of applying the wrong credentials when reconciling an Azure resource, a risk that may be unacceptable for users who are very security conscious.
-The operator-per-tenant architecture has been chosen to reduce that risk, since any given operator will only have access to the credentials it's configured with.
+We have chosen to implement the operator-per-tenant architecture first to enable the most security conscious customers.
+Along the way we will hopefully be able to lay the foundation for other multitenancy configurations as well.

 Once that's ready we'll come back to implementing more flexible credential matching.
 There are also potential ASO users who would benefit from being able to assign credentials directly to resources, which can be implemented as an extension of the per-namespace credential handling.